-- 1. Entry Deadline is July 18, 2025 for classes requiring pre-entry. - 2.
-All classes are open to the world. - 3.
-All exhibits must have been made by the person entering them. - 4.
-All entries may be made online at http://LoganCountyColo.fairentry.com (First time users will need to create a user name and password) or on the "Open Class Entry Blank" located in the Exhibitor's Guide or at The Extension Office.
+- Entry Deadline is July 22, 2022 for classes requiring pre-entry.
+1. - All classes are open to the world.
+2. - 3.
+All exhibits must have been made by the person entering them. - All entries may be made online at http://bit.ly/LoganCountyFairEntry (First time 4. users will need to create a user name and password) or on the "Open Class Entry Blank" located in the Exhibitor's Guide or at The Extension Office.
 The on-line entries and the "Open Class Entry Blank" must be received by the entry deadline at the Logan County Extension Office.
 All entries completed after the entry deadline will be charged a late fee of \$1.00 per entry, not to exceed \$5.00.
-The "late fee form" is available at the Extension Office after the entry deadline until fair. - 5.
-Articles that have been previously exhibited at the Logan County Fair will not be eligible for entry again. - 6.
-Each department will be governed by the general rules of the fair as well as the individual department rules for the exhibits. - 7.
-In Open Class, at the request of the judge, new classes may be created if there are at least three different exhibitors with an entry for that class. - 8.
+The "late fee form" is available at the Extension Office after the entry deadline until fair. - Articles that have been previously exhibited at the Logan County Fair will not be 5. eligible for entry again. - Each department will be governed by the general rules of the fair as well as the 6 individual department rules for the exhibits. - In Open Class, at the request of the judge, new classes may be created if there are at 7 least three different exhibitors with an entry for that class. - 8.
 There is to be only one entry per class/per exhibitor except in Fine Arts.
 No premium will be awarded if an exhibit is not worthy. - 9.
-Entry age is "day of show." - Judging may be closed to the public.
-All exhibitors must have a stub(s) to claim exhibit(s). - 11.
+Entry age is "day of show." - 10.
+Judging may be closed to the public.
+All exhibitors must have a stub(s) to claim exhibit(s) - 11.
 All exhibits are to be picked up on Sunday afternoon, August 3, between 1-2pm.